Wadatika Neme Yaduan Nobi

-The Wadatika Neme, especially elders, believe that without language we have lost our culture and the essence of who we are.
+The Wadatika Neme, especially Elders, believe that without language we have lost our culture and the essence of who we are.
 Language is the most fundamental way that cultural and traditional information is communicated, preserved, and practiced.
-Tribal language holds an unbreakable bond with traditional tribal knowledge.
+Our language holds an unbreakable bond with traditional tribal knowledge.

 Wadatika Neme Yaduan Nobi (the Language House) is the stronghold for our language and traditional culture efforts.

 The primary goal of the Wadatika Neme Yaduan Language and Traditional Culture Program is to the serve the community by guiding them to retain and revitalize conversational Wadatika Neme fluency amongst our membership.

 Wadatika is a dialect of the Northern Paiute language.
 Like other Indigenous languages of North America that contribute to the cultural diversity of our continent, Northern Paiute is endangered, risking no longer to be spoken.
 You can make a difference.
 You can make a tax-deductible donation to our program to support Wadatika language immersion, the creation of language lessons, or the documentation and revitalization of our language.

 Our tribal language and traditional culture practices are sacred to us and despite many historic to contemporary hardships, we are determined to maintain our traditional knowledge and values.
 We appreciate the invaluable support of our program partners in helping us keep up these positive efforts for our community.
 We have come a long way but we still have far to go and with one another’s’ help, we will make the journey successfully!

 - Tehzi Tuaki Tehsutabe’i – Language Immersion Preschool

 - Paiute Language Classes to Tribal Staff